Logo_Color

 • G-Cloud 14 listed — directly procurable through standard frameworks

-• Innovation and ideas management — a differentiated capability not found in most P3M platforms
+• Innovation and ideas management

 • Benefits management module — a genuine capability worth evaluating in a demo